 Nate Jacobs is perhaps the most hated character throughout the two seasons, and the reasons are obvious.
 He embodies the toxicity in men that women are vehemently refusing to accept in this day and age.
 Even though there is a past involved with this deeply flawed attitude, it can never be an excuse.
 In the first season of “Euphoria,” Rue described that the kinds of women Nate was attracted to were those who wore tennis skirts, had no body hair, wore ballet shoes or sandals, and smelled of fresh fruit.
 He hated women who wore sneakers and looked, sat, or talked like boys.
 Although Maddy fitted his idea of perfection, their love was destructive.
 Jealousy was what turned them on, and they always found their way back to each other, even after multiple breakups.

-Nate was eleven when he saw his father’s pornography collection.
+Nate was eleven when he saw his father’s adult video collection.
 Nate watched his father engage in sexual acts at a young age, and that affected his mental health to a great extent.
 His homophobia can also be traced to this past.
 Maybe it was after watching his father with young men and transwomen that he developed a hate for queer people.
 At the age of twelve, Nate started working out and following a strict diet to fulfill his father’s dream of becoming a star quarterback.
-But, his disgust for his father continued.
+But his disgust for his father continued.
 Nate also misbehaved with Jules in “Euphoria” Season 1, simply because she was a transwoman.
 He later found a video recording of his father and Jules.
 He then created an online persona, Tyler, and started flirting with her.
 He was threatened by the fact that Jules knew his father’s secret and might reveal it to others.
 He wanted to protect his family from the embarrassment, but more than anything, he could not accept his father’s truth.

 When Nate met Jules as Tyler, he tried to treat her the way his father did in the video, but she stopped him.
-He blackmailed her with her nudes.
+He blackmailed her with her obscene photographs.
 He threatened her to keep his father’s secret hidden.
 He even used her as a witness to blame the real Tyler for choking Maddy.
 In “Euphoria” Season 2, when Nate gave the CD to Jules, he expressed that he had genuine feelings for her.
 Jules, in return, said that she, too, felt the same way.
 Even though Nate wanted to hate Jules for her identity, he could not help himself from feeling a romantic inclination towards her.

 In “Euphoria” Season 2, Nate fell in love with Cassie, or at least that is what we can conclude.
 Cassie was the perfect woman, according to him, one who was submissive, dressed up the way he liked, and could be the perfect wife that he always desired.
 Unlike Maddy, who was extremely confident and dominant, Cassie could be molded the way Nate desired.
 By the end of the season, the two had entered into a relationship.
 Cassie was glad to be owned by Nate.
 After all, she was even ready to dress up as Maddy to catch his eyes.
 But Nate continued to experience those nightmares in which he used to be his father’s victim.
 His relationship with Cassie did not help him overcome his fear.
 Nate used to think about Maddie and Jules when he made love to Cassie.
 When Lexi insulted him in her play, he was quick to break up with Cassie.